 Our definition of a blue chip stock is simply one that has a large market capitalization and is a top company in its industry.

 Typically I look for high quality stocks that are within the top three in terms of performance in the sector, but industries like the Canadian banking industry can have a multitude of stocks I consider blue chip even if they aren't a front runner.

 They provide long term stability and usually (but not always like I stated above) an excellent dividend.
-Why is that?

 Well, a "blue-chip" stock is often well established and has been financially sound for decades.
-This differs from growth stocks, as an investment in them often is banking on the growth potential of the company, not its previous results and can have extensive swings in price over the long term.
+This differs from growth stocks, as an investment in them is often banking on the growth potential of the company, not its previous results and can have extensive swings in price over the long term.

 An interesting piece of information before we move on to the best blue chips stocks in Canada though.

 Did you know that the term blue chip, when it comes to the stock market, is derived from the game of poker?

 Typically, blue chips held the highest value, and as such were the most important to hold in your stack.

 With all that said, here is a list of high quality Canadian blue chip stocks you need to be looking at in 2021.

 The list is dominated by energy, financial and railroad companies, but this is to be expected as they take up a large majority of the TSX.